maxonfjvipon/phtml/README.md

 a(attr(['href' => '/some/url', "download"]))->asString(); // <a href='/some/url' download></a>
 ```

-Attributes will render only if they are at the first place.
+Attributes will be rendered only if they are at the first place.
 Other attributes on other places will be ignored.
 ```php
 use function Maxonfjvipon\Phtml\{a, attr};